michael-ross-ven/vengeance/README.md

          'attribute_c': array([3.,   3.,  3.], dtype=float64)}

-With column-major order, values in a single column are usually all of the same datatype, so can be packed into continuous addresses in memory as an actual array.
-These contiguous elements in memory along a single column can be iterated very quickly, but the ability to organize data where each row is some entity, and each column is a property of that row, is mind-numbingly slow.
+In column-major order, values in a single column are usually all of the same datatype, so can be packed into continuous addresses in memory as an actual array.
+These contiguous elements in memory along a single column can be iterated very quickly, but the ability to organize data where each row is some entity, and each column is a property of that row, is mind-numbingly slow in a DataFrame.
 (DataFrame.iterrows() incurs a *huge* performance penalty, and can be 1,000x times slower to iterate than a built-in list)

-DataFrames further take advantage of vectorization, where operations can be applied to an entire set of values at once.
+DataFrames also take advantage of vectorization, where operations can be applied to an entire set of values at once.
-But removing explicit loops requires specialized method calls for almost *every* operation and modification (when was the last time you needed to call the .kurtosis() method on a DataFrame?)
+But removing explicit loops requires specialized method calls for almost *every* operation and modification (when was the last time you needed to call the .kurtosis() method on a Series?)
 This also makes the syntax much more convoluted, less intuitive, and usually involves digging through a lot of documentation.

     # wait, what exactly does this do again?